-- Anatomy & Neuroscience, Pathology, Pharmacology & Therapeutics, and Physiology - Biochemistry & Molecular Biology, Dental Science, Medicine, Microbiology & Immunology, and Surgery - Veterinary and Agricultural Sciences - · Other fields of science, including Biosciences
+- Anatomy & Neuroscience, Pathology, Pharmacology & Therapeutics, and Physiology - Biochemistry & Molecular Biology, Dental Science, Medicine, Microbiology & Immunology, and Surgery - · Veterinary and Agricultural Sciences - Other fields of science, including Biosciences

-The Animal Ethics Committee Member Category D (Layperson) is expected to provide a valued independent and objective perspective on applications put to the AEC for ethical review, representing the broader community.
-The Category D (Layperson) member will contribute to the conduct and promotion of ethically sound research and teaching at The University of Melbourne.
-The Category D (Layperson) member will aid the Committee to ensure that all such activities are conducted in compliance with the current edition of the Australian code for the care and use of animals for scientific purposes (2013).
+The Animal Ethics Committee Member Category C (Animal Welfare) is expected to provide a valued perspective on applications put to the AEC for ethical review, and contribute to the conduct and promotion of ethically sound research and teaching at The University of Melbourne.
+Category C (Animal Welfare) AEC members will aid the Committee to ensure that all such activities are conducted in compliance with the current edition of the Australian code for the care and use of animals for scientific purposes (2013).
+Category C (Animal Welfare) AEC members should participate in AEC meetings as members of the AEC, not as representatives of an animal welfare organisation.